kirin-3/kirin-cogs/patron/README.md

 If token refresh fails automatically, you can try manually refreshing the token:
 1. Use `[p]patreonset refreshpatreontoken` to attempt a manual refresh
 2. If this fails, you'll need to get a new token from Patreon

+## Donation Handling

+### Monthly and Yearly Subscriptions

+The cog handles both monthly and yearly subscription types:

+- **Monthly subscriptions**: Processed at their actual amount
+- **Yearly subscriptions**: Automatically divided by 12 to get a monthly equivalent

+For example, if someone donates €120/year, the cog will calculate this as €10/month for award purposes.
+This ensures that patrons are treated fairly regardless of their billing cycle preference.

+### First-time vs. Recurring

+You can control whether the cog sends award messages for:
+- First-time donations only
+- Both first-time and recurring monthly donations

+Use the `[p]patreonset monthly` command to toggle this behavior.